 \subsection{Sampling of $\t_i$ with latent variable $\u_i$}

-In computing the full conditional of $\t_i$, note that the likelihood does not depend on $t_{i,k}$ if $z_{i,k}=0$.
-Thus, for $k \in \{ 1,\dots ,p \}$ that satisfies $z_{i,k}=0$, the full conditional equals the prior, or the unfolded log-Pareto distribution.
-Simulation from this distribution is straightforward; see the Appendix.
+When computing the full conditional of $\t_i$, note that the likelihood does not depend on $t_{i,k}$ if $z_{i,k}=0$.
+Thus, for $k \in \{ 1,\dots ,p \}$ that satisfies $z_{i,k}=0$, the full conditional equals the prior.
+Sampling from the prior requires simulation from the unfolded log-Pareto distribution, which is in fact straightforward (see the Appendix).